rutvik-gs/GRPC-KV-Store-System/README.md

 A simple GRPC server that exposes basic CRUD operations on a key-value store using a REST API server

+P.S.
+This is my first time writing in Go, and I built the entire project with it.
+So pardon me if I didn't use best coding practices here.

 ## Table of Contents

 - [Prerequisites](#prerequisites)